cdgriffith/darkroom/README.md

 * Test the program `python -m darkroom`
 * Add it to bashrc `echo "PYTHONPATH=/home/pi/darkroom /home/pi/darkroom/venv/bin/python -m darkroom" > ~/.bashrc`

+Once added to the bashrc file, it will automatically launch when the user logs in.
+This will "take over" the console, even on SSH connections, so remember if you need to switch back to console to hit E or Ctrl+C first.

 ## Key controls

 ```